Shock propagation from the Russia-Ukraine conflict on international multilayer food production network determines global food availability: Pork availability in Germany depends on fodder imports

-In summary, these findings show that different countries affect the amount of pig meat in Germany via different input products to pig meat production.
+In summary, these findings show that different countries affect the amount of pork in Germany via different input products to pork production.
 Important inputs include grains from France and Eastern Europe as well as soy from the United States and Argentina.
 The largest losses occur however for shocks to pigs in Denmark and the Netherlands.
-These dependencies of Germany due to missing inputs to production provide an example for shock propagation along the channel shown in fig.~\ref{fig:shock}c).
+These dependencies of Germany due to missing inputs to production provide an example for shock propagation along the channel shown in fig.~2c) in the main text.
 As the influence of each supplier varies with the shocked product, the full information about the risk of the supply relation cannot be captured by a single number, but requires a complete risk profile.\\